being distant, being digital

 Loss of contact and its hyper-consequences

-By the loss of contact and by emerging digitalisation, our supplementation of knowledge has changed.
+the loss of contact and by emerging digitalisation, our supplementation of knowledge has changed.
 Contact meant certain linearity, at least some certainty into consecutivness and causal relations.
 A sequential organisation of knowledge as linear causal consistnecy was possible because of this time and cause related contact.

-Modularity is a different kind of supplementation and knowledge organisation.
+different kind of supplementation and knowledge organisation.
 Modular structures are not linear or time related but are in contrary conceptual, building a matrix of logically consistent relations (S. Papson, R. Goldman, and N. Kersey,2004.Web Site Design: Hypertext Aesthetics and Visual Sociology) based on content and foreknowledge.

 Such "educational constructivism" produces hyper structures that are knowledge simulations and a new way of controlling perception, which is personal ability to perceive and supplement the knowledge and thus control our mental environment (simulation controls someone's control).